Lesser Known Facts about the Italian Wine Industry

 3. The wide variety of grapes in Italy

 You will be surprised to hear how many different varieties of grapes are grown in Italy.
 This country grows and uses over 400 different grape varieties.

 The five most popular grape varieties (according to the number of hectares planted) in Italy are:

 Italian pasta has its charm and has continued to be one of the most influential cuisines in Italy’s culture.
 It is widely popular around the globe, with many people coming from all parts of the world to taste Italy’s famous spaghetti.
 Of course, you may obtain the ideal pairing by combining it with Italian wine!

+Did you know?
 There is an Italian rule for those struggling with food, pasta, and wine pairings: “red for red, white for white.”
-For example, a tomato-based pasta pairs nicely with a red wine and a white sauce pasta will go well with a white wine.
+For example, tomato-based pasta pairs nicely with red wine, and a white sauce pasta will go well with white wine.

 5. Italian wine is beloved all around the world

 The Italian wine industry is popular all around the world, with its current wine export value residing at $8.4 billion USD and increasing every year.
 The top three countries importing Italian wine are the USA, Germany, and the UK.